lrsaigopal/Unit---2/README.md

 Extension Of Unit 1 With Socket Programming

-To Run The Project Please Run Main.py File..
+To Run The Project Please Run Main.py File  To Setup The Database And Init The Server.

+Next Run Client.py And Continue .

+[All IP Set To LocalHost In The Version.Will Be Removed In The Final Version]

-Queries :
+Supported Queries Formats :

 1)select Company_Name from DB where Operating_Margin_Percentage > 20 And Revenue > 6000000000 And Quarter = Q1